-CreArt (Network of Cities for Artistic Creation) is a European Network comprised of cities and public and private cultural institutions.
-Launched 5 years ago within the framework of the Culture Programme (2007-2013) its aim was to respond to certain needs shared by European cultural institutions: to maximise the economic, social and cultural contribution that the visual arts can make by better supporting artists, managers, the industry and the general public by allowing them to create, exhibit and enjoy works of art, as well as to access training through seminars, artist residences, workshops and research programmes.
+CreArt (Network of Cities for Artistic Creation) is a Network of European cities and public and private cultural institutions.
+Launched 7 years ago within the framework of the Culture Programme (2007-2013) its aim was to respond to certain needs shared by European cultural institutions: to maximise the economic, social and cultural contribution that the visual arts can make by better supporting artists, managers, the industry and the general public by allowing them to create, exhibit and enjoy works of art, as well as to access training through seminars, artist residences, workshops and research programmes.

 The piece of research above mentioned examined case studies from 40 medium-sized European cities and revealed the importance of culture-led strategies and the promotion of creativity to contribute to social innovation, economic growth, and the image and internationalization of cities.
 This research also analyzed the impact of the CreArt project in Valladolid, its coordinator city, highlighting its influence on the local cultural management due to the experience gained during the last 5 years.
 It also revealed the enrichment of the local cultural offer; the appearance of new creative spaces and the positive impact on the artistic community.
 Local artists are the main players in the events organized by CreArt, contributing to a creative atmosphere in the city.